Religious denomination: Christianity

 A Christian denomination is a generic term for a distinct religious body identified by traits such as a common name, structure, leadership and doctrine.
 Individual bodies, however, may use alternative terms to describe themselves, such as church or fellowship.
 Divisions between one group and another are defined by doctrine and church authority; issues such as the biblical interpretation, the authority of apostolic succession, eschatology, and papal primacy often separate one denomination from another.
 Groups of denominations often sharing broadly similar beliefs, practices and historical ties are known as branches of Christianity.

+The largest Christian denomination is the Catholic Church.

 Hinduism

 In Hinduism, the major deity or philosophical belief identifies a denomination, which also typically has distinct cultural and religious practices.
 The major denominations include Shaivism, Shaktism, Vaishnavism and Smartism.

 Islam

-Historically, Islam was divided into three major sects well known as Sunni, Khawarij and Shi‘ah.
-Nowadays, Sunnis constitute about 90% of the overall Muslim population, the Shi'ahs are around 10%, while Ibadis, from the Kharijites, have diminished to a level below 0.15%.
+Historically, Islam was divided into three major sects, well known as Sunni, Khawarij and Shi'ah.
+Nowadays, Sunnis constitute about 90% of the overall Muslim population; the Shi'ahs are around 10%, while Ibadis, from the Kharijites, have diminished to a level below 0.15%.